 Federal Carbon Tax

-The federal government through its Greenhouse Gas Pollution Pricing Act will begin to charge a carbon tax on all fuel consumed in the Province of Ontario.
-Specifically, the Federal Carbon Tax will be charged on all propane, gasoline, diesel and kerosene products sold by Dowler-Karn Limited.
+The federal government through its Greenhouse Gas Pollution Pricing Act charges a carbon tax on all fuel consumed in the Province of Ontario.
+Specifically, the Federal Carbon Tax is charged on all propane, gasoline, diesel and kerosene products sold by Dowler-Karn Limited.

-The rates are set annually on April 1st, 2019 as follows:
+The rates are set annually on April 1st.
+The current status is as follows:

 These amounts will be indicated on your invoice as a separate line item to indicate a tax, and are not included in the price you pay for your products.
 It is the legal responsibility of Dowler-Karn to both charge & remit the tax to the federal government.